yonasherpa04/Ticket-price-calculator/README.md

-used to calculate ticek price
+Calculates the price of the ticket